MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-API-connection.md

 * Add a reference to the `@microsoft/teamsfx` package to `package.json`.
 * Add app settings for your API in  `.env.teamsfx.local` that configures local debugging.

-Teams Toolkit helps you bootstrap sample code to access the APIs, if you don't have language appropriate SDKs to access these APIs.
+Teams Toolkit allows you bootstrap sample code to access the APIs, if you don't have language appropriate SDKs to access these APIs.

 ## Configure API connection